Cross-posted at Jezebel.

 What happened to Shackelford is horrible, and she probably is in shock and isn’t thinking clearly.
 But just because she thinks the marriage was “great” doesn’t make it so — it just means her husband was a really good liar.
 Sleeping with a man you know is married is a shitty thing to do, but someone needs to explain to Shackelford that her husband, not his mistress, is the one who broke a vow to be faithful.

-Send an email to Margaret Hartmann, the author of this post, at email@example.com.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Send an email to Margaret Hartmann, the author of this post, at firstname.lastname@example.org.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.